-There are three recommendations from this Ecosystem 1.0 review of fisheries and aquaculture certifications, standards and ratings.
+There are three recommendations from this review of fisheries and aquaculture certifications, standards and ratings.

-- 1. All certifications, standards and ratings programs should note the contents of the HRAS review and publicly act upon the issues raised. - 2.
-All certifications, standards and ratings must be accountable for their inclusion, reporting, tracking and support to victim remediation for all incidents of worker rights abuse about which they are put on notice; however, that notice is given. - 3.
-Bi-annual updates of these ecosystem reviews are required and must be funded for public awareness of individual program improvements.
+- 1. review and publicly act upon the issues raised. - 2. which they are put on notice; however, that notice is given. - 3. awareness of individual program improvements.